Pressure drop-flow rate nonlinearity in bubble trains through a capillary bundle: Results and discussion

-\end{linenomath} In the case of large scale separation ($\varepsilon\to0$), the full solution to the cubic equation~\eqref{eq:cubic_a23} -- derived via Cardano’s method but omitted here for brevity -- can be accurately approximated by the initial terms $\Lambda_{i}$ ($i=\left\{1,\,2\right\}$) of its power-series expansion: \begin{linenomath}
+\end{linenomath} The coefficients $\beta_{2}$ and $\hat{\beta}_{3}$ capture the curvature- and normal stress-related contributions, respectively, to the bubble-induced pressure drop, see Eq.~\eqref{dpb_dim}.
+In the limit of large scale separation ($\varepsilon\ll1$), the solution to the cubic equation~\eqref{eq:cubic_a23} -- derived via Cardano’s method but omitted here for brevity -- is well approximated using the first terms $\Lambda_{1},\,\Lambda_{2}$ of its power-series expansion: \begin{linenomath}

-\end{linenomath} which already reflect the system’s non-linear behavior and highlight how the bubble-related coefficients $a_{2}$ and $a_{3}$ drive deviations from the Darcy-like single-phase description.
-However, as the scale separation diminishes, this approximation is no more accurate due to the unbounded growth of higher-order contributions in the expansion for small values of the dimensionless pressure drop $\Delta{p}^{\star}$, and a larger number of terms is required to ensure the convergence of the series to the full solution to the cubic equation, see Fig.~\ref{fig:asymptotics}~($d$) and ($e$).
-An appealing feature of the two-phase constitutive law~\eqref{eq:exp_lowCa} is that its lowest order approximation ($\varepsilon\ll1$) admits to be recast in a Darcy-like fashion, see Eq.~\eqref{Q_dim_sp}.
-Specifically, reverting to dimensional variables via Eq.~\eqref{eq:epsilon} yields the relation \begin{linenomath}
+\end{linenomath} As the scale separation decreases, however, such approximation loses accuracy.
+In fact, for small values of the dimensionless pressure drop $\Delta{p}^{\star}$, higher-order terms grow rapidly, and additional terms are required for the series to converge to the full solution, see Fig.~\ref{fig:asymptotics}~($d$) and~\ref{fig:asymptotics}\,($e$).
+Notably, even if the dimensionless pressure drop-flow rate relation, Eq.~\eqref{eq:exp_lowCa}, is nonlinear, at the leading order it can be written in a Darcy-like form by introducing a pressure-dependent effective viscosity $\mu^{\star}$, see Fig.~\ref{fig:asymptotics}\,($f$), and returning to dimensional variables: \begin{linenomath}